 Now, suppose that this walk contains at least one cycle $C'$.
 Since $g_n$ is a graph homomorphism, every $2$-edge-coloring of $C$ induces a $2$-edge-coloring of $g_n(C)$ and in particular a $2$-edge-coloring for the cycle $C'$ in $Q_{n-1}$.

 By the induction hypothesis, we know that $B_{n-1}$ intersects each color class of the induced coloring of $C'$.
-Since $g_n^{-1}(B_{n-1}) \subseteq B_n$, we can conclude that $B_n$ intersects both color classes of the coloring of $C$.
-This complete the induction.
+Since $g_n^{-1}(B_{n-1}) = B_n$, we can conclude that $B_n$ intersects both color classes of the coloring of $C$. \end{prooff}